 Launching Jupyter Notebook

-In the Remote Desktop terminal type the commands to load the modules and launch Jupyter Notebook:
+In the Remote Desktop terminal, type the commands to load the modules and launch Jupyter Notebook:

 [jharvard@holy7c24102 ~]$ module load python